List of Power Rangers Dino Charge characters: Koda

-Koda is a virtuous Neanderthal caveman who found the Blue Energem a hundred thousand years prior to the series in a Stegosaurus fossil.
+Koda is a virtuous caveman who found the Blue Energem a hundred thousand years prior to the series in a Stegosaurus fossil.
 After saving his little brother, Taku, from a smilodon, he fell off a cliff and ended up frozen in a glacier, though the Energem's powers kept him alive.
 By the present, Koda is found and unfrozen by Chase and Dr. Morgan, and slowly adapts to modern customs and technology, speaking in broken, minimalist sentences.
 Along the way, he became a digger for the Amber Beach Museum's archaeological digs, a dishwasher for the Dino Bite Cafe, and the Blue Dino Charge Ranger.

 In battle, Koda can make use of his extraordinary strength and sharp reflexes and senses.
 As the Blue Dino Charge Ranger, he wields the Stego Shield.

 Koda is portrayed by Yoshi Sudarso.
 Sudarso has been a fan of Power Rangers since a child and also enjoyed Time Force.
 On auditioning for the role, he said that he had known it was a caveman and had used a particular speech pattern when auditioning, but he was thrown off by the cold read on the day that he was given the role.
 Sudarso is also a fan of the Japanese television series Zyuden Sentai Kyoryuger, on which Dino Charge was based.
 He hooked Brennan Mejia on the show as well, leading the two of them and fellow cast member James Davies to leave their own ad-libbed references to the show that made it into the final cut.
 He returns in Power Rangers Ninja Steel and Power Rangers Beast Morphers.